 - Merle - Like merle-patterned dogs, these rats have patches of colors all over their body.

 - Russian blue agouti Burmese - A pale brown color rat that's ticked with blue and darker fur at the points and black eyes.

 - Russian blue point Siamese - An ivory-colored rat with a gray sheen and a dark blue color at the points, and red eyes.

 - Seal point Siamese - Like the cat of the same name, ivory to beige-bodied rats have dark brown colors on the points and red eyes.

 "Odd eye" rats can come in any color or pattern.
 The name refers to having two eyes of different colors, such as one red and one black eye.
 This is also known as heterochromia.

 In addition to the colors and patterns recognized by AFRMA, there are several others that are considered "Unstandardized."
 These include d'argent (a silver-tipped coat), roan or husky (a solid color mixed with white on the individual hairs), and silver Russian dove (a soft gray color with silver ticking).

 Learning More About Types of Rats

-Rats come in a large array of colors, patterns and coat types.
-If you think all rats look like the common brown rat found in the wild, you'll be surprised to see the variety, many of which mimic the colors and patterns found with popular cat and dog breeds.
+Rats come in a large array of colors, patterns, and coat types.
+If you think all rats look like the common brown rat found in the wild, you'll be surprised to see the variety, many of which mimic the colors and patterns found in popular cat and dog breeds.
 Once you get involved in the rat fancy, you're sure to become hooked and have a hard time picking a favorite variety and section combination!